 Monster clay has become popular lately which I haven’t had a chance to play with.
 It’s quite expensive and is a sulphur free oil/wax based clay.
 It’s used a lot like oil-based clay with heating it up and cooling it down to make it workable.

 There’s also a polymer clay called Sculpey that’s becoming popular.
 Polymer clay usually doesn’t contain any clay minerals, it’s based on PVC.
 I haven’t used polymer clay, but it’s very popular for making little clay models, beads and things like that.
 From what I’ve read it does dry out and get harder and you can fire it if you want to.
 There are ways to soften it back up while you’re working with it, but it seems like it’s not easy to re-soften like it is with oil based clays and requires you to massage something into it.

 What clay should you use?

-If it’s something that’s going to be sculpted over months, or if it’s something you’re just going to be working on on weekends and you don’t want to have to keep your clay moist then oil based clay would be a good way to go.
-Likewise if it’s a smaller piece then oil based clay is a good way to go.
+If it’s something that’s going to be sculpted over months, or something you’re just going to be working on on weekends and you don’t want to have to keep your clay moist then oil-based clay would be a good way to go.
+Likewise, if it’s a smaller piece then oil-based clay is a good way to go.
 But, you could sculpt smaller pieces with WED clay, there’s no reason not to if you prefer working with WED clay.